xwal/awesome-stars/topics.md

 - [Wei-Shaw/sub2api](https://github.com/Wei-Shaw/sub2api) - Sub2API 一站式开源中转服务，让 Claude、Openai 、Gemini、Grok订阅统一接入，支持拼车共享，更高效分摊成本，原生工具无缝使用。
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [K-Dense-AI/scientific-agent-skills](https://github.com/K-Dense-AI/scientific-agent-skills) - Turn any AI agent into an AI Scientist.
 The #1 Agent Skills library for science, used by 170,000+ scientists worldwide.
-158 ready-to-use skills plus 100+ scientific databases covering biology, chemist
+161 ready-to-use validated skills plus 100+ scientific databases covering biolog
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
-- [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI SKILL that provide design intelligence for building professional UI/UX multiple platforms
+- [nextlevelbuilder/ui-ux-pro-max-skill](https://github.com/nextlevelbuilder/ui-ux-pro-max-skill) - An AI skill that provides design intelligence for building professional UI/UX across multiple platforms.
 - [ComposioHQ/awesome-claude-skills](https://github.com/ComposioHQ/awesome-claude-skills) - A curated list of awesome Claude Skills, resources, and tools for customizing Claude AI workflows
 - [badrisnarayanan/antigravity-claude-proxy](https://github.com/badrisnarayanan/antigravity-claude-proxy) - Proxy that exposes Antigravity provided claude / gemini models, so we can use them in Claude Code and OpenClaw (Clawdbot)
 - [affaan-m/ECC](https://github.com/affaan-m/ECC) - The agent harness performance optimization system.
 Skills, instincts, memory, security, and research-first development for Claude Code, Codex, Opencode, Cursor and beyond.